nestauk/ds-cookiecutter/docs/docs/quickstart.md

 - Clone the repository and `cd` into the repository.
 - Run `make install` to configure the development environment:
     - Setup the conda environment
+    - Install dependencies and local package
     - Configure pre-commit
     - Configure metaflow to use AWS
 - `conda activate project_name`
 - Check the project's `README` for any additional configuration needed (e.g. putting API keys in `.env`)
 - Pull any required inputs into `inputs/` by running `make inputs-pull`
-- Follow their documentation, or make them write some if they haven't already!
+- Follow the author's documentation, or make them write some if they haven't already!